What are aggregate data?

 NHGIS shapefiles use Esri's USA Contiguous Albers Equal Area Conic projection.
 Prior to May 2013, NHGIS provided separate files for Alaska in the Alaska Albers Equal Area Conic projection, for Hawaii in the Hawaii Albers Equal Area Conic, and for Puerto Rico in an Albers Equal Area Conic projection with central meridian, standard parallels and latitude of origin set to match the Puerto Rico State Plane Coordinate System's.

-What is the unit of the SHAPE_AREA and SHAPE_LEN? [top]
+What are the units of the SHAPE_AREA and SHAPE_LEN fields? [top]

 SHAPE_AREA is an area measurement in square meters.
 SHAPE_LEN is a perimeter measurement in meters.

 Why isn’t the GISJOIN the same from one decade to the next for a census tract that doesn’t seem to change? [top]

 The numbering of census tracts (and other lower levels of geography like census blocks) is determined systematically for entire counties by a combination of local and Census Bureau authorities.
 In the early years of tract definitions, the numbering systems occasionally underwent dramatic revisions, but even in recent censuses, when numbering systems have been more stable, tract boundary changes in one part of a county can force a renumbering to tracts throughout the county to accommodate a more logical numbering.

 Why don't newer shapefiles align with older shapefiles? [top]